Are electric blankets safe to sleep with? Can you leave them on overnight? We can help answer that.

 Make sure the blanket is stored in a dry location and do not fold it up.
 Rolling the blanket up when not in use is a better idea to keep the internal wires inside the blanket from kinking or shorting out.

-1.Are electric blankets safe?
+1.Are electric blankets safe to sleep with?

 It is recommended that if you are using an electric blanket, not to use it in the bedroom alone.
 Instead, put them in a separate room on a different night.
 Never put them on when your electricity is turned off.
 Also, make sure to protect the edges of your bed so the blankets do not cause sparks on the bedside lamp or bed frame.
 Also, keep the plug in the wall and the blanket on a pillow when not in use.
 Always keep an eye on your electric blanket when you are sleeping.